Platform.sh is now Upsun. Click here to learn more

 • Control instance counts: Define minimum and maximum instances to manage costs while keeping required availability.

-• Monitor costs: Track billing and build minute usage after enabling autoscaling, then adjust thresholds as needed.
+• Monitor costs: Track billing and usage after enabling autoscaling, then adjust thresholds as needed.

 Application design Anchor to this heading